 Problems of this type tend to be difficult to isolate due to the many possible causes and the short duration of the symptom (usually less than 30 minutes).
 If the problem occurs more frequently in the morning or when raining, suspect a short to earth ground in the loop / lead-in circuit.
 This can usually be verified by testing with a MegOhm meter but not always.
 Vibration can also be a possible cause.
 Loop wires may be moving slightly in a conduit due to vibrations from truck traffic.
 Utility lids in the street near the loop may also be a source of problems.
 Ensure that lids near a loop are bolted down so that they cannot move.
 Check that each set of loop wires is twisted together in any pull boxes and that lengths are not excessive.
 Inspect the loop.
 Look for exposed wires or debris pressed into the saw cut.
 Check for places in the field where the loop wire or lead-in cable may be pinched or chaffed.
 Look for wires pinched under junction box covers and where the wire enters a conduit, especially where the loop wire leaves the saw cut and enters a conduit.
 If your cabinet has lightning or surge suppression devices on the loop inputs in the cabinet, remove or replace them.
 If you have any splices that are not soldered and sealed with an adhesive heat shrink or epoxy resin, replace the splice with one that is.
 Solder all crimp connections in the loop circuit.
 Tighten all screw terminals in the signal cabinet that the loop circuit uses.
-Check solder joints in the sone circuit, and check for loose pins and sockets in these connectors.
+Check solder joints in the loop circuit, especially on the harness itself.
+Disconnect and reconnect any connector used in the loop circuit and check for loose pins and sockets in these connectors.